JustiP3/pugpro/README.md

 Tech: React, React Native, Redux

 To Do:
--implement redux

 -create first draft of all components

+-Configure User form - make form reactive, additional input fields will appear after submitting one input

 -connect to backend api

-function reducer(store, action) {
-const updated = {...store}
-//return updated store
-}

 store structure:
 {